-And this is damaging for all of us beyond the confines of universities, she says.
-Black, Asian and minority ethnic (BAME) students make up 22.3% of all master’s graduates, but just 11.5% of humanities postgraduates, and this drops to just 8.6% for history and philosophy and 9.2% for the arts.
-Business, law and medicine on the other hand have much higher proportion of black and Asian research postgraduates.
+This lack of diversity not only affects academic institutions but also has broader societal implications.
+While Black, Asian, and minority ethnic (BAME) students make up 22.3% of all master’s graduates, their representation drops to just 11.5% in humanities postgraduate programs, and even further to 8.6% in history and philosophy, and 9.2% in the arts.
+In contrast, fields like business, law, and medicine have a much higher proportion of black and Asian research postgraduates.

 Read the full article on The Guardian.